-- Manually edit the operations' durations of a Manufacturing Order.
+- Manually edit the operations' dates and durations of a Manufacturing Order.

 - Delete the order and schedule it again.

 Note that if one order is rescheduled, this will not automatically reschedule the whole production calendar.
 It's worth to keep in mind that while often times it is good to reschedule, it's still not wise or necessary in every case:

 - From the perspective of gathering feedback, it's okay to finish at other times, or in another order.
 This is vital information that can be used for better planning in the future.

 - If the jobs are going to be finished in the same day, but in another order (for whatever reason), it's likely a waste of the production planners time to formally drag them around in the planning calendar.

 - The order is in status New if it requires approval (only used if Order Approval functionality is enabled).
 Products have status Requested.

 - The status is changed to In progress when the first operation is started.
 This is assigned when a worker clicks on the Start Start button of the first operation.

 - The status is changed to Paused when a worker clicks on the Pause Pause button of an operation, or when a worker finishes the last operation and clicks on Finish Finish in My production plan (the order is not yet finalized).

 The text color indicates the status of parts availability (corresponding to column "Parts status"):